13 September 2021

 The price a person is willing to pay for a product or service is based on their own individual perception and circumstance.
 People draw on a range of considerations to make-up their minds...

 - Immediate need.
-Do I have to buy it now or can I spend more time shopping around?
+Do I have to buy it now, or can I delay, or not buy at all?

 - Opportunity and difficulty of considering alternatives.